Kishwar Desai: Literary career

 In Origins of Love, Desai took a close look at surrogacy and adoption.
 Simran Singh is asked to examine the case of an abandoned baby at an IVF clinic and what follows is a maze of new age fertility rites, and surrogacy.
-The book received critical acclaim in UK, Australia and India.

-In her latest novel, The Sea of Innocence, Simran Singh is trying to find a British girl Liza Kay who has gone missing from the beaches of Goa.
-It was published in India, UK and Australia and received rave reviews.
-The Sea of Innocence had a reflection of the Nirbhaya gang-rape case in December 2012 in Delhi.

-Desai's novels have been translated into many different languages, including Chinese, Spanish, French, etc.
+Desai's third novel in the series is The Sea of Innocence.

 Prior to writing fiction, Desai wrote a probing yet affectionate biography of Nargis and Sunil Dutt, two iconic Indian film stars, in Darlingji: The True Love Story of Nargis and Sunil Dutt.
 The book based on interviews with the Dutt family and friends, explored their lives in detail and tells the larger story of the evolution of Hindi cinema, and of a society and a nation in the throes of change.
 Desai has also written a play, Manto!, based on the life of the famous Urdu writer, Saadat Hasan Manto, which won the TAG Omega Award for Best Play in 1999.

-Desai is now working on taking the Partition Museum forward and on a new book on Indian cinema.
+She was working on taking the Partition Museum forward and on a new book on Indian cinema.
 Desai also released a book in 2020, called The Longest Kiss which is the story of Bombay Talkies founder and actress Devika Rani.

 Personal life

 After her first marriage, she changed her name to Kishwar Ahluwalia and has a son, Gaurav and a daughter, Malika from the marriage.
 On 20 July 2004, after a divorce, she married economist Meghnad Desai, a member of the British House of Lords.
-She lives between London, Delhi and Goa.

-She is a Trustee with the Gandhi Statue Memorial Trust, in which she helped to set up the statue of Mahatma Gandhi at Westminster Square in London.
-While the government allotted the space, the charity, chaired by Lord Meghnad Desai, had to raise the money for it.
-The statue was inaugurated by the then Prime Minister David Cameron and the Finance Minister of India, Arun Jaitley, in 2015.
-Later in 2015, Prime Minister Narendra Modi also paid his respects at the Gandhi Statue on his visit to the UK, accompanied by the members of the Gandhi Statue Memorial Trust and Prime Minister Cameron.
+They were together for 21 years, until his death in July 2025.